Wren Journeymage

 Wren Journeymage is the sequel to Wren's War, and so far the last book written about the character Wren.

 Publishing status

 The book was originally slated for publication by Jane Yolen Book, but the line was canceled.
 Sherwood Smith finished it as part of a contract with Viking to re-publish the first three books in the series with Firebirds, but publication was cancelled again.

-Sherwood Smith has since published the first draft at Book View Cafe., preparatory to releasing it as an e-book.
+Sherwood Smith has since published the first draft at Book View Café, preparatory to releasing it as an e-book.

 This book is available as an ebook as of 2010.